Ardennes - Kampfgruppe Peiper

 The offensive started around the 16th of December 1944 and on the 24th of December the remnants of KG Peiper which survived La Gleize were retreating on foot.
 In around one week KG Peiper and its units would lose a large quantity of their tanks and vehicles.

 During the advance many Königstiger came in contact with the enemy – several of them being able to destroy multiple American tanks.
 Some Königstiger fought fiercely and only got disabled when attacked from multiple sides and in many cases from different types of US hardware: M10 tanks, M4 Shermans, 90mm Anti Air guns in ground mode, artillery, by air (fighter) bombers, mines or bazooka’s – and even captured Panzerfausts.
-Many Königstiger got stuck in ditches, buildings/ walls; lost their tracks of had all kinds of mechanical breakdowns.
+Many Königstiger got stuck in ditches, buildings/ walls; lost their tracks or had all kinds of mechanical breakdowns.
 Most panzer crews tried to disable their own Königstiger when evacuating – not all succeeded in this.

 All known exemplary Königstiger battles during the Ardennes offensive can be read in the recommended book ‘SS Panzer Battalion 501, Tiger in the Ardennes’ by Hugues Wenkin and Christian Dujardin.